mindspore-lab/mindcv/README.md

 3. Fix CutMix efficiency issue and CutMix and Mixup can be used together.
 4. Fix lr plot and scheduling bug.
 - 2022/10/12
-1. Both BCE and CE loss now support class-weight config, label smoothing, and auxilary logit input (for networks like inception).
+1. Both BCE and CE loss now support class-weight config, label smoothing, and auxiliary logit input (for networks like inception).
 - 2022/09/13
 1. Add Adan optimizer (experimental)